To the Members

 Related Party Transactions

 All related party transactions entered into during the financial year were on an arm'slength basis and in the ordinary course of business.
-There were no 'material'contracts orarrangements or transactions and therefore disclosure in form AOC-2 is notrequired.
+There were no material'contracts or arrangements or transactions and therefore disclosure in form AOC-2 is notrequired.

-All Related Party Transactions are placed before the Audit Committee as well as to theBoard for approval.
-Prior omnibus approval of the Audit Committee is obtained for thetransactions which are foreseeable and of repetitive nature.
-For the transactions enteredinto pursuant to the omnibus approval so granted a statement giving details of allrelated party transactions is placed before the Audit Committee on a quarterly basis.
+All Related Party Transactions are placed before the Audit Committee and also the Boardfor approval.
+Prior omnibus approval of the Audit Committee is obtained for thetransactions which are foreseen and repetitive in nature.
+For all the transactions enteredpursuant to the omnibus approval so granted a statement giving details of all suchtransactions is placed before the Audit Committee for their approvals on a quarterlybasis.

-The policy on Related Party Transactions as approved by the Board is posted on theCompany's website www.hckotharigroup.com/kscl
+The policy on Related Party Transactions as approved by the Board is posted on theCompany's website www.hckotharigroup.com/kscl.

-Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Board has carried out the AnnualPerformance Evaluation of its own performance the Directors individually as well as theevaluation of the working of its Committees in the format (questionnaire) prescribed bythe Nomination and Remuneration Committee of theCompany.
+Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Board has carried out the AnnualPerformance Evaluation of the Board its Committee and of individual directors in theformat (questionnaire) prescribed by the Nomination and Remuneration Committee of theCompany.

 The structured questionnaire covers various aspects of the Board's functioning such asadequacy of the composition of the Board and its Committees Board culture execution andperformance of specific duties obligations and governance.